hyperledger/indy-node/docs/requests.md

          It may differ from `did` field for some of requests (for example NYM), where `did` is a target identifier (for example, a newly created DID identifier).

-         *Example*: `senderDid` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.
+         *Example*: `submitterDID` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.

     - `reqId` (integer):
         Unique ID number of the request with transaction.

-    - `signature` (base58-encoded string; mutually exclusive with `multiSignature` field; optional):
-        Submitter's signature.
-Not required for read requests.

-    - `multiSignature` (map of base58-encoded string; mutually exclusive with `signature` field; optional):
-        Submitters' signature in multisig case.
-This is a map where client's identifiers are the keys and base58-encoded signature strings are the values.
-Not required for read requests.
+- `reqSignature` (json):

+    Submitter's signature over "data" and "reqMetadata".

+    - `type` (enum number as integer):

+        - ED25519: ed25519 signature
+        - ED25519_MULTI: ed25519 signature in multisig case.

+    - `value` (base58-encoded string or array of base58-encoded string): signature value

 Please find the format of each request-specific data for each type of request below.